MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-ediscovery/Set-ComplianceCase.md

 ```

 ### -Close
-The Close switch specifies that you want to close the eDiscovery case.
+The Close switch specifies that you want to close the compliance case.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter